Family, food, history

 Salsiccia is an Italian sausage.
 My memory of it is that my Grandpa Renaud would always cook it as part of his big Christmas breakfast spread each year.
 I remember as a kid not being thrilled with the taste of it.

 As soon as I read that, it was like lightning resonating in my brain.
-It was as if I could hear the voice of my Grandpa or my Aunt Carol using that pronunciation in my mind.
+I could hear the voice of my Grandpa Renaud and my Aunt Carol using that pronunciation in my mind.

 Anyway, please share your food-related family stories.
 I’m sure there are quite a few!